 Rehab at the canter – Canter is done at the end of the program.
 At the canter, weight bearing occurs on each leg individually so there is maximum load on the bones, joints, tendons, and ligaments.
 Remember “Speed Kills” so initially keep the pace slow, at least until the end of the program.
 Introduce sharp turns late in the program since any imbalance may cause re-injury.

-Generally hard footing is better for suspensory and SFT injuries, while soft footing is better for bone and DFT issues.
-Regardless the consistency is more important than the type.
-A horse stepping from a hard surface into a soft spot is much more prone to re-injury.
+Generally firm footing is better for suspensory and SFT injuries, while softer footing is better for bone and DFT issues.
+Regardless of hard or soft, the consistency is more important than the type.
+A horse working in inconsistent footing, slipping or stepping from a hard surface into a soft spot is much more prone to re-injury.

-Going the opposite way of the lameness for example: if a horse is off in the right front longing to the left then do most or all of your work initially to the right for the first few months or until the tendon/ligament injury is healed.
+Planning the work to spend more time going the opposite way of the lameness is also helpful.
+For example, if a horse is off in the right front longing to the left then do most or all of your work initially to the right for the first few months or until the tendon/ligament injury is healed.
 This strengthens the limb without over stretching.
-Doing more straight lines and fewer circles, stay away from tight circles until the end of the program and then introduce them gradually.
+Work more in straight lines with fewer circles.
+Stay away from tight circles until the end of the program and then introduce them gradually.